AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all persons
-2. AddressBook clears all persons
+2.  iCon clears all persons

     Use case ends.